kilograham/jpsx/README.md

 It will not run on anything prior to JDK1.4, and JDK5 will likely be the minimum since JMM is not properly defined before that.

-# Software Compatibility
+## Software Compatibility

 See the [wiki](https://github.com/jvilk/jpsx/wiki/Software-Compatibility) for full list of games and demos that have been tested

-# Hardware Compatibility
+## Hardware Compatibility

-See the [wiki](https://github.com/jvilk/jpsx/wiki/Hardware-Compatibility) for current compatibility status and details of available emulation components
+See the [wiki](https://github.com/jvilk/jpsx/wiki/Hardware-Components) for current compatibility status and details of available hardware emulation components

-# Developer Documentation
+## Developer Documentation

-See the [wiki](https://github.com/jvilk/jpsx/wiki/Development-Documentation) for general development and other documentation
+See the [wiki](https://github.com/jvilk/jpsx/wiki/Development-Documentation) for development related documentation

 # Building the Emulator

-TODO: complete this
-"ant" should do it.
+`ant` should probably do it.

 # Running the Emulator

+**todo** flesh this out

-Right now this is pretty bare bones
+Right now this is pretty bare bones, but this should get you started.

+* You must launch from the command-line - there is currently no GUI except the screen display
+* You need a bios image called bios.bin
+* The set of emulation components is defined as a named "machine" in XML: The `"default"` machine `jpsx.xml` is used unless you specify something else.
+A machine lists the components that make it up, possible including (and optionally overriding) components from another machine definition.
+This makes it easy to tweak components or component settings for a particular game.
+If you don't include enough basic hardware, then things won't run
+* Right now CUE/BIN CD image files are the only thing supported (though it should be easy to add other format).
+Without one, you'll get stuck in the BIOS.
+Note that you can (and it is quite gratifying) use the CD player in the BIOS if you provide a CUE/BIN image of a music CD.
+* The currently supplied components that can display PSX graphics on your desktop all do so in a window.

 ## Command Line